 Device, screen and accessory images simulated.
 Coverage not available in some areas.
-See brochures and Terms and Conditions (including arbitration provision) at T-Mobile.com, for rate plan information, charges for features and services, and restrictions and details, including important limitations on availability and reliability of 9-1-1 emergency service when using Wi-Fi calling.
+See Terms and Conditions (including arbitration provision) at T-Mobile.com, for rate plan information, charges for features and services, coverage details, and restrictions and details, including important limitations on availability and reliability of 9-1-1 emergency service when using Wi-Fi calling.

-Wi-Fi° and the Wi-Fi logo are registered trademarks of the Wi-Fi Alliance.
-Bluetooth° is a registered trademark of Bluetooth SIG, Inc. worldwide and are used by T-Mobile under license.
 T-Mobile and the magenta color are registered trademarks of Deutsche Telekom AG.
-The Visual Voicemail and Name ID icons are trademarks, of T-Mobile USA, Inc. LTE is a trademark of ETSI. ©2015 T-Mobile USA, Inc.
+The Visual Voicemail and Name ID icons are trademarks of T-Mobile USA, Inc. LTE is a trademark of ETSI. ©2016 T-Mobile USA, Inc.